ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 The CoAP-DTLS profile for ACE specifies the transfer of authentication information and, if necessary, authorization information between the client (C) and the resource server (RS) during setup of a DTLS session for CoAP messaging.
-It also specifies how C can use CoAP over DTLS to retrieve an access token from the authorization server (AS) for a protected resource hosted on the resource server.
-As specified in Section 6.7 of
-{{I-D.ietf-ace-oauth-authz}}, use of DTLS for one or both of these interactions is completely independent
+It also specifies how the client can use CoAP over DTLS to retrieve an access token from the authorization server (AS) for a protected resource hosted on the resource server.
+As specified in Section 6.7 of {{I-D.ietf-ace-oauth-authz}}, use of DTLS for one or both of these interactions is completely independent

-This profile requires the client to retrieve an access token for protected resource(s) it wants to access on RS as specified in {{I-D.ietf-ace-oauth-authz}}. {{at-retrieval}} shows the typical message flow in this scenario (messages in square brackets are optional):
+This profile requires the client to retrieve an access token for protected resource(s) it wants to access on the resource server as specified in {{I-D.ietf-ace-oauth-authz}}. {{at-retrieval}} shows the typical message flow in this scenario (messages in square brackets are optional):

 ~~~~~~~~~~~~~~~~~~~~~~~